 How Hydraulic Launch Coasters Work

-Hydraulic pumps (#1 on diagram below) rapidly pump hydraulic fluid into several accumulators with two separate compartments divided by a piston (#2).
+Hydraulic pumps (#1 on diagram) rapidly pump hydraulic fluid into several accumulators with two separate compartments divided by a piston (#2).
 As the fluid is pumped into one compartment, compressed gas forms in the other.
-When the pressurised fluid is released, it drives several motors (#3) which in turn spin a large winch drum (#4).
-The winch drum rotates contracting a cable attached to a catch car under the train (#5).
+When the pressurized fluid is released, it drives several motors (#3) which in turn spin a large winch drum (#4).
+The winch rotates contracting a cable attached to a catch car under the train (#5).
 As the cable contracts, the train is pulled rapidly along the launch track.
-The catch car disengages at the end of the launch track and returns to the station whilst the train completes the circuit.
+The catch car disengages at the end of the launch track and returns to the station while the train completes the circuit.

 INTAMIN ACCELERATOR COASTER

-The first Hydraulic Launch Coaster was Xcelerator at Knott’s Berry Farm, CA, USA.
-Xcelerator opened on 22nd June 2002 and was designed by Intamin.
+The first Hydraulic Launch Coaster was Xcelerator at Knott’s Berry Farm in California, USA.
+Xcelerator opened on June 22, 2002 and was designed by Intamin.
 The train launches from 0-82 mph (132 km/h) in 2.3 seconds, crests a vertical 205 ft (62 m) top hat element, and then travels through two over-banked turns before slowing down for its return to the station.

 INTAMIN WING COASTER

 In 2007 Intamin produced their first Wing Coaster – Furius Baco at PortAventura Park in Spain.
-Although a very popular coaster with extreme acceleration, the wing style seats made for a rather rough ride and the model was never reproduced.
+Although a very popular coaster with extreme acceleration, the wing style seats make for a rather rough ride and the model has not been reproduced.

 See also: Wing Coasters

 The Vekoma versions don’t have the same forces as their Intamin counterparts due to the design, which allows riders to sit atop motorcycles rather than in train cars.
 However, due to the exposed nature of the motorcycle trains, the Vekomas feel just as forceful as the Intamins.